-PomoGrove is a free pomodoro timer with beautiful ambient nature video backgrounds and a private local music player.
-Whether you're studying for an exam, writing code, or working through a creative project, PomoGrove gives you a distraction-free environment to stay in deep concentration for longer.
+PomoForest is a free pomodoro timer with ambient video backgrounds, static wallpapers, preview-based background selection, and a private local music player.
+Whether you're studying for an exam, writing code, or working through a creative project, PomoForest gives you a calm environment to stay in deep concentration for longer.

 Set any duration up to 5 hours using the interactive slider.
 The timer counts down with second-level accuracy and displays your remaining time in HH:MM:SS format.
 Once your session ends, the display shows "Finished" so you always know when to take a break.

 Upload your own MP3, WAV, or any audio file directly from your device.
-PomoGrove comes pre-loaded with a built-in lofi track and a piano ambient.
-All files are processed entirely in your browser — nothing is ever uploaded to any server.
+PomoForest comes pre-loaded with a built-in lofi track and a piano ambient.
+All files are processed entirely in your browser β nothing is ever uploaded to any server.

 While your music plays, a real-time animated sound wave responds to the audio playback state, giving you a visual cue that your music is active.
 The animation smoothly transitions when you pause or resume tracks.

-PomoGrove loads fast and requires no installation.
+PomoForest loads fast and requires no installation.
 Open it in any modern browser on desktop or mobile and you're ready to go.
-Video backgrounds load lazily so they never slow down the initial page load.
+Backgrounds load on demand, and video previews stay static to reduce unnecessary data usage.

 Drag the green slider underneath the timer to set how long you want to focus.
 The slider supports durations from 1 minute up to 5 hours.
 The timer display updates live as you drag.